CodingGagan/markdown_test/integrations/postgres-integration.md

 Prerequisites:

-- A running Postgres instance that is reachable by Kubecost.
+- A running Postgres instance that is reachable by nOps.
 - Credentials for a Postgres user which has `CREATE`, `INSERT`, and `UPDATE` permissions on the database.

 ### Step 1: Configure Helm values